 Each year, the Environmental Working Group (EWG) publishes a Shopper’s Guide to Pesticides in Produce, a reliable scientific measure of the amount of pesticide residue left behind on conventionally grown produce.

 According to EWG research, it isn’t necessary to buy these fruits and veggies organic because they have very low levels of pesticide residue to begin with:

 - Sweet corn

 Read more about the EWG’s findings here.

-Here’s our list of 9 foods that never really expire.
+Here’s our full list of foods that never really expire.

-If you notice an error, take your receipt and your purchase to the customer service desk and let them know.
-They’ll return your money if you were wrongfully overcharged.
+If you notice an error on your receipt after checking out, take it to the customer service desk and let them know.
+They’ll return your money if you were overcharged.